-NOTE Damage to the seat belt for the centre seat

-When fitting a child restraint system, the seat belt for the centre seat could be damaged.

-- Make sure that the seat belt is not trapped. - Install the ISOFIX child restraint system on both of the vehicle's mounting brackets.
+- I NOTE Be careful not to damage the seat belt for the centre seat when fitting the child restraint system - Make sure that the seat belt is not trapped. - Install the ISOFIX child restraint system on both of the vehicle's mounting brackets.